WDI-SEA/js-control-flow/readme.md

 **Requirements**
 * Your program should take an integer (in Fahrenheit) and convert the temperature to Celsius.
 * The output of the program should read: "X degrees Fahrenheit is Y degrees Celsius"

+---

+### larger.js
+Write a program that reads two Number variables and prints which one is greater. (e.g. "The larger number of 7 and 3 is 7")

+**Requirements**
+* Your program should maintain two variables
+* It should correctly identify which is larger and print that result

+---

+### translator.js
+Write a program that reads a variable with language code and prints the translation of "Hello World" for that language.

+**Requirements**
+* You should have a variable for the language code (e.g. "es", "de", "fr", "en").
+* Your program should print the translation of "Hello World" nased on the language code in the variable.
+* It should support at least 3 languages
+* Make sure to test with the different languages you choose.
+* (Feel free to Google the translation if you aren't fluent.)

+---

 ## Bonus